 Unlike most X-Men movies which are story driven, this picture is character driven filled with drama to show you how much Wolverine/Logan has gone through in the previous films.
 The superhero genre is deconstructed into a realistic mood.
 Think of it as “Unforgiven” meets Alejandro González Iñárritu’s “Biutiful.”

 The tone of the movie is similar to Clint Eastwood’s “Unforgiven,” about an aging outlaw’s one last job similar to Wolverine’s one last mission.

 Chemistry between Wolverine, Professor X, & Laura/X-23, were balanced naturally.

 This depiction of Wolverine is brutal, battered depressed, angry, while he still has redeeming qualities.
 Again watch the previous X-Men movies and you’ll understand why he turned into a broken tin can.

 Action Sequences are filled with blood & gore similar to most Wolverine comics.
 I think the decision to make it hard R was to really show the fans what defines Wolverine as a ferocious one man army, kinda like The Punisher.
 If you have a weak stomach, be prepared you might need a barf bag.
 Hugh reduced his salary in order to make the movie for the fans who want to see a bloodbath.

 Practical Effects were used heavily, while the C.G.I.
 Effects were used sparingly.

 Cinematography was very well done to make it resemble the old west for the outdoor scenes.

 Negative: For the first time in a Wolverine related film, there wasn’t anything wrong with this picture.
 I’ll have to give this an Extra Point for The Cast & Crew for making this picture as flawless as possible.

 P.S.
-Hugh Jackman if you’re reading this, I want to thank you for portraying one of my top 5 favorite superheroes of all time.
-Starting from 1 to 5 are: Batman, Wolverine, Rocket Raccoon, Deadpool & Punisher.
-I grew up watching the X-Men cartoon from Th 90’s before the film series happened.
+Hugh Jackman if you’re reading this, I want to thank you for portraying one of my favorite superheroes of all time.
+Next to Batman, Wolverine, Rocket Raccoon, Groot, Spawn, Raven & Punisher.
+I grew up watching the X-Men cartoon from The 90’s before the film series happened.
 Godspeed Mr. Jackman you’ll always be Wolverine because you’re the best & what you do.
 I hope you earn an Oscar nomination at The 2018 Academy Awards.